 There’s Always Chocolate

-If I were a child, I would have either distracted myself with a shiny object or handed me a bottle and told myself it was time for a nap and a diaper change.
+If I were a child, I would be distracting myself with a shiny object or handing over a bottle and telling myself it was time for a nap and a diaper change.

 When my kids used to whine, I would draw on humour and mimic them or just pretend I didn’t understand what they were saying until they used a normal voice.
 While those strategies may have worked on kids, I’m not sure about their applicability to adults.
 As a result, I got thinking about the best way to deal with negativity and complaints from a whiny adult.

 Here’s the resulting five pieces of advice I gave myself.